Accelerating the Search for Superconductors Using Machine Learning: Abstract

 \section{Abstract}

 Prediction of critical temperature (\(T_c\)) of a superconductor remains a significant challenge in condensed matter physics.
 While the BCS theory explains superconductivity in conventional superconductors, there is no framework to predict critical temperature of unconventional, higher $T_{c}$ superconductors.
 Quantum Structure Diagrams (QSD) were successful in establishing structure-property relationship for superconductors, quasicrystals, and ferroelectric materials starting from chemical composition.
 Building on the QSD ideas, we first demonstrate that the principal component analysis of superconductivity data naturally uncovers the clustering of various classes of superconductors.
-We use these ideas along with machine learning analysis and intelligently cleaned and merged databases of superconductors to develop predictive models of critical temperature of a superconductor using its chemical composition and attributes.
-Earlier studies generally relied on datasets with inconsistencies and incomplete information, leading to suboptimal predictions.
+Earlier machine learning studies generally relied on datasets with inconsistencies and incomplete information, leading to a suboptimal predictions of superconductivity.
 To address this, we introduce a data-cleaning workflow to enhance the statistical quality of superconducting material databases by eliminating redundancies and resolving inconsistencies.
-With this improvised database, we apply a supervised machine learning framework and develop a Random Forest model to predict superconductivity and critical temperature as a function of descriptors motivated from Quantum Structure Diagrams.
-We demonstrate that this model generalizes effectively in reasonably accurate prediction of $T_{c}$ of compounds outside the database.
-We further employ our model to systematically screen materials across multiple materials databases as well as various chemically plausible combinations of elements and predict $\mathrm{Tl}_{5}\mathrm{Ba}_{6}\mathrm{Ca}_{6}\mathrm{Cu}_{9}\mathrm{O}_{29}$ to exhibit superconductivity with a $T_{c}$ $\sim$ 105 K. Being based on the descriptors used in QSD's, our model bypasses structural information and predicts $T_{c}$ merely from the chemical composition, and hence is quite efficient and powerful in the search for new superconductors. \begin{description} \item[Keywords] \textit{Superconductivity, Machine learning, Critical temperature} \end{description}
+With this improvised database, we apply a supervised machine learning framework and develop a Random forest model to predict superconductivity and critical temperature as a function of descriptors motivated from QSD.
+Our ML model demonstrates robust performance, achieving an \text{$R^{2}$} score of 0.87 and a mean absolute error of 5.6 K. We demonstrate that this model generalizes effectively in reasonably accurate prediction of $T_{c}$ of compounds outside the database.
+We further employ our model to systematically screen materials across multiple materials databases as well as various chemically plausible combinations of elements and predict $\mathrm{Tl}_{5}\mathrm{Ba}_{6}\mathrm{Ca}_{6}\mathrm{Cu}_{9}\mathrm{O}_{29}$ to be a superconductor with a $T_{c}$ $\sim$ 105 K. Being based on the descriptors used in QSD's, our model bypasses structural information and predicts $T_{c}$ merely from the chemical composition, and hence is quite efficient and powerful in the search for new superconductors. \begin{description} \item[Keywords] \textit{Superconductivity, Machine learning, Critical temperature} \end{description}